 I can grow some awesome chard, collards and tomatoes.
-But the crops I am most proud of are my compost and microbial teas, which really help me feel I am part of the cycle of life, feeding my soil microbes and my plants as they feed me.
+But the crops I am most proud of are my compost and microbial teas, which really help me feel part of the cycle of life, feeding the soil microbes and the plants as they feed me.

 A few other things about me: I have a gardening cat, named Angel.
-I wear purple Keens almost everywhere, because I have short, wide hobbit feet that won't fit into ordinary shoes.
-(Well okay, I guess they don't have to be purple).
-And I love Irish, salsa, harp and classical chorale music.
-And I'm a devoted student of David R. Hawkins, MD.
+(Update: Angel left her body behind at age 16, but will reside always in my heart).
+Jackson Get Down! is my current gardening/duck-food-stealing/mousing resident cat, who drools when I hold him upside down and rub his belly.
+I wear purple Keens almost everywhere - well, when I can't go barefoot - because I have short, wide hobbit feet that won't fit into ordinary shoes.
+I guess they don't have to be purple.
+I love Irish, salsa, folk and classical music, and I'm a devoted student of David R. Hawkins, MD.

 So dig in!
 Dig around on this site, and unearth the information you need.
 From Aphids to Zucchini, Companion Planting to Worm Composting, you’ll find it here.